joshuahansel/moose/modules/thermal_hydraulics/joss_paper.md

 The `Components` system is abstract and provides several base classes that could be utilized by a variety of physical applications.
-All components share the base class `Component`; some intermediate base classes are the following:
+All components share the base class `Component`; some intermediate base classes are:

 - `Component1D`: generates a 1D mesh in 3D space, defined by a starting point, direction, length, and discretization.